Darxo/Hardened/README.md

 - **Fortified Mind** now provides 30% Resolve (up from 25%).
 This Bonus is now reduces by 1% for each Helmet Weight.
 - **Battle Forged** no longer provide any Reach Ignore
 - **Nimble** is completely reworked: It now always provides a 60% Hitpoint damage reduction but no longer reduces your armor damage taken.
 It now increases your armor damage taken by a percentage equal to your combined helmet and armor weight
 - **Poise** is now called **Flexible** and is completely reworked: It now reduces damage which ignores Armor by 60%.
 This is reduced by 1% for each combined helmet and body armor weight.
-It also increases your Ranged Defense by the percentage of your missing total armor.
+It also reduces your armor damage taken by a percentage equal to 40% of your current Initiative (up to a maximum of 40%)
 - **Nimble** and **Flexible** (formerly Poise) no longer exclude each other from being picked, after one of them is learned
 - **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy.
 - Rework **Formidable Approach** to only work for Two-Handed weapons.
 It now grant 15 Melee Skill instead of Reach but only triggers when you are the one moving next to an enemy.
 When your maximum Hitpoints are higher than those of your opponent, it removes confident from them.